cagov/data-infrastructure/docs/setup.md

    ```bash
    conda create -n infra -c conda-forge python=3.10 poetry
    ```

+   The following pronpt will appear, "_The following NEW packages will be INSTALLED:_ " You'll have the option to accept or reject by typing _y_ or _n_.
+Type _y_
+3.
-3. Activate the `infra` environment:
+4. Activate the `infra` environment:
    ```bash
    conda activate infra
    ```